-The campus is located on the Antwerp ring road and was designed in the 1960s as a conservatoire by Leon Stynen a well known Balgian architect.
-The original campus included wo large concert halls/theatres around a large courtyard.
-Over the last fifty years, this building has developed into a major international arts campus where music, theatre, dance and architecture are created, practiced and studied.
+The campus is located on the Antwerp ring road and was designed in the 1960s as a conservatoire by Leon Stynen, a well-known Belgian architect.
+The original campus included two large concert halls/theatres around a large courtyard.
+Over the last fifty years, this building has developed into a major international arts campus where music, theatre, dance and architecture are created, practised and studied.

 The City of Antwerp, the second largest in Belgium, is but a stone’s throw from Brussels, Paris, London and Amsterdam (app.2 hours).
 Owing to its world port, fashion, art, culture and history, Antwerp is one of Europe’s most attractive student cities.

-Having the following professional, leading ensembles and cultural institutions together on one campus ensures a vibrant artistic dynamic: Arts campus deSingel, I Solisti del Vento, Spiegel String Quartet, Radio 2, Eastman, Champ d’Action, Study centre for Flemish music, Youth and Music Antwerp, Sabbattini and the Flemish Architecture Institute.
+Having the following professional, leading ensembles and cultural institutions together on one campus ensures a vibrant artistic dynamic: Arts campus DE SINGEL, I Solisti del Vento, Spiegel String Quartet, Eastman, Champ d’Action, Study centre for Flemish music, Youth and Music Antwerp, Sabbattini and the Flemish Architecture Institute.

 Read more about our location and accessibility